-H. Earnings (Loss) Per Share
+G. Earnings (Loss) Per Share

-For the periods after the MSGE Distribution Date, basic earnings per share ("EPS") attributable to the Company's common stockholders is based upon net income (loss) attributable to the Company's common stockholders divided by the weighted-average number of shares of common stock outstanding during the period.
+For the periods after the MSGE Distribution Date, basic earnings per share ("EPS") attributable to the Company's common stockholders divided by the weighted-average number of shares of common stock outstanding during the period.
 Diluted EPS reflects the effect of the assumed vesting of restricted stock units and exercise of stock options only in the periods in which such effect would have been dilutive.
-For the periods when a net loss is reported, the computation of diluted EPS equals the basic EPS calculation since common stock equivalents were antidilutive due to losses from continuing operations.
+For the periods when a net loss is reported, the computation of diluted EPS equals the basic EPS calculation since common stock equivalents would be antidilutive due to losses from continuing operations.
 Holders of Class A common stock and Class B common stock are entitled to receive dividends equally on a per-share basis if and when such dividends are declared.
 As the holders of Class A and Class B common stock are entitled to identical dividend and liquidation rights, the undistributed earnings are allocated on a proportionate basis to each class of common stock and the resulting basic and diluted net earnings (loss) per share attributable to common stockholders are, therefore, the same for both Class A and Class B common stock on both an individual and combined basis.

-On the MSGE Distribution Date, 51,768 shares of common stock of the Company, inclusive of 17,021 shares of Class A common stock related to the MSGE Retained Interest, were outstanding as of April 20, 2023.
-This share amount is being utilized for the calculation of basic earnings (loss) per share for Fiscal Years 2022 and 2021 because the Company was not a standalone public company prior to the MSGE Distribution.
-In addition, for Fiscal Years 2022 and 2021 the computation of diluted earnings per share equals the basic earnings (loss) per share calculation since there was no stock trading information available to compute dilutive effect of shares issuable under share-based compensation plans needed under the treasury method in accordance with ASC Topic 260, Earnings Per Share.
+On the MSGE Distribution Date, 51,768 shares of common stock of the Company, inclusive of 17,021 shares of Class A common stock related to the MSGE Retained Interest, were outstanding.
+This share amount was utilized for the calculation of basic earnings (loss) per share for Fiscal Year 2022 because the Company was not a standalone public company prior to the MSGE Distribution.
+In addition, for Fiscal Year 2022 the computation of diluted earnings per share equals the basic earnings (loss) per share calculation since there was no stock trading information available to compute dilutive effect of shares issuable under share-based compensation plans needed under the treasury method in accordance with ASC Topic 260, Earnings Per Share ("ASC Topic 260").

-I. Cash and Cash Equivalents
+H. Cash and Cash Equivalents